hackwish/linux-desktop-install/README.md

-# desktop-install
+# Host-Installer
-This project was born to get a fast install, configuration and update on several systems and applications.
-First covering my personal devices, and your OS'es (Linux mostly :D), I will expand this and other systems likes *Pi Devices, Apple MAC, and soon (and very experimental yet) Windows.
+This project was born to get a fast installation, configuration and update for several systems and applications.
+First covering my personal devices, and your OS'es (Linux mostly :D), but I will expand this and other systems likes *Pi Devices, Apple MAC, and soon (and very experimental yet) Windows.

 The background it's a mix between scripting and Ansible powered tool to perform and code this configurations.